DmitroMarkevich/goit_final_project/README.md

 Notes is an application to create and share notes among users.

 ### **Key Functions**
-- Authorization and Registration an acсount;
+- Authorization and registration an acсount;
 - Creating, updating and sharing notes;

 ### **How to run**